achobanov/sample-course/EN/02-Simple-Calculations/07-Exercises.md

 [slide]
 # Problem: console converter - from degrees on °C to degrees on °F

-[code-task title="Console converter - from degrees on °C to degrees on °F" executionStrategy="csharp-dot-net-core-code"]
+[code-task title="Console converter - from degrees on °C to degrees on °F" executionStrategy="csharp-dot-net-core-code" requiresInput]

 [code-editor language=csharp]
 [/code-editor]